siggsy/travana-android/README.md

 Rules:
   Commits:
-    \n- Commit comments must be short and straight to the point
+    - Commit comments must be short and straight to the point
     - Commit code consistently

   Code: